+To find quality keywords, I need to look at this report in-depth.
 I have scrolled down to see what other keywords are driving traffic to this post.

-The better keyword from this list is ‘best action camera under $150’.
+Another keyword from this list is ‘best action camera under $150’.
 This keyword has 398 impressions with an average ranking of 7.6.
 In the last 6 months, I have got 34 clicks from this keyword.

-The next page of my list has these keywords.
+The next page has more keywords.

-Check the keyword positions
+Confirm keyword positions

-So let me put ‘action cameras for under $150’ into Google and see if I am actually ranking for this keyword.
+To check positions, go to Google and put that exact keyword into the search box.
+I will put the keyword phrase ‘action cameras for under $150’ into Google and see if I am ranking for this keyword.

-Continue doing this for each of the keywords you think will help expand your content.
+Fantastic, my position for this keyword on this search is 4th.
+Close to what the report said.
+Continue doing this for each of the keywords you think will improve your content.

 Integrate your new keywords into your post

 Don’t keyword stuff.
-That means don’t just keep typing the keywords over and over in your post.
+That means, don’t just keep typing the keywords over and over in your post.
 Integrate them so the text flows naturally for the reader.